Étienne Dupuch

 Sir Alfred Étienne Jérôme Dupuch, OBE, KSG (16 February 1899 – 23 August 1991) was a Bahamian journalist and politician.

-He was editor of the Nassau Tribune from 1919 to 1973 and served in the Bahamian House of Assembly for 24 years.
+He was editor of The Nassau Tribune from 1919 to 1973 and served in the Bahamian House of Assembly for 24 years.

-Dupuch was named as 'longest serving newspaper editor' by the Guinness Book of World Records.
+Dupuch was named as the 'longest serving newspaper editor' by the Guinness Book of World Records.

 Early life

 He was born Alfred Etienne Jerome Dupuch to Leon and Harriet (née Saunders) Dupuch.

 Etienne's mother died in 1909 giving birth to a stillborn daughter.
 Etienne's father, Leon, founder of the Tribune newspaper, died five years later in 1914 when young Dupuch was 15 years old.

+Military service

+Dupuch enlisted in the West Indies Regiment, aged 17 and saw action in Egypt, Belgium, France and Italy.

 Political life

-Dupuch served as a Member of Parliament in the Bahamian House of Assembly from 1925 to 1942, and from 1949 to 1956.
+Dupuch served as a Member of Parliament in the Bahamian House of Assembly from 1925 to 1942 and from 1949 to 1956, as a Member of the Legislative Council from 1960-1964 and as Senator from 1964 to 1968.

 In 1956, Dupuch, together with his younger brother Eugene, introduced the first comprehensive anti-discrimination legislation in the colony's history, to outlaw racial discrimination in hotels, restaurants and other public places at a time when the country's tourist industry was experiencing dramatic growth.

-Dupuch was appointed a Member of the Order of the British Empire (OBE) and was later knighted by Queen Elizabeth II.
-He also received a papal knighthood from Pope Pius XII (Order of St Gregory the Great).

-During his time in office he was opposed to the nascent Progressive Liberal Party believing that Bahamians should pursue a middle way to resolve the political differences that existed at the time between blacks and whites.
+During his time in office, he was opposed to the nascent Progressive Liberal Party believing that Bahamians should pursue a middle way to resolve the political differences that existed at the time between blacks and whites.

 Newspaper career

-Dupuch began his newspaper career as a boy by delivering The Tribune on roller-skates through Nassau's 'over the hill' ghetto areas.
+Dupuch began his newspaper career as a boy by delivering the Tribune on roller-skates through Nassau's 'over the hill' ghetto areas.
 He took over the editorship after serving as a soldier in the British Army during the First World War.